Room by Room Packing Guide

 More than just about anything else, packing well is essential for an overall successful move.

 At North American Van Lines, we want to make your moving experience as painless as possible.
 While we offer packing services, we understand that some customers prefer to do the packing themselves.
-That’s why we’ve provided the following packing guide to help ensure you have a smooth moving experience.
+That’s why we’ve provided the following packing guide to help ensure you have a smooth cross country moving experience.
 Pick a room, and our packing guide will explain how to best pack what you're likely to find there.

 Garages and storage sheds typically take the longest to prepare for moving, as they are filled with odd-shaped, sharp or heavy items that require special care to pack correctly.